David Jowsey: Career

 In his work at TVNZ, he worked for some time in the Māori department, and developed an affinity for telling Indigenous stories.
 He was on the production team for the first episode of Waka Huia, which went to air in 1987.
 This is a long-running TV series aiming to record and preserve Māori culture and customs as well as covering social and political concerns, and presented completely in te reo Māori (language).

 Moving to Australia, Jowsey married an Aboriginal woman who was a dancer with Bangarra Dance Theatre.
 They were married for many years, and have a son, whom he describes as a Murri (Queensland Aboriginal) person.
 The family connections taught him much about Aboriginal culture and political issues.

 In 1989 he and fellow expatriate New Zealander Ron Roger, in a company called Platypus Films, received a script grant to make a film called Kilpara (aka Bilyara), to be written by Brian Syron and Vivian Walker.
 However, Walker died unexpectedly and the script was never progressed any further.
-Jowsey was a lecturer at AFTRS as well as being employed by the ABC.
+Jowsey was a lecturer at Australian Film, Television and Radio School (AFTRS) as well as being employed by the ABC.

 He went to work with Central Australian Aboriginal Media Association (CAAMA) in Alice Springs for two years, where he was manager in around 1997.
 At the time, CAAMA had a music studio, film production company, radio station as well as TV station (Imparja).
 Jowsey ran the video section and made many friends and lifelong connections in the industry, including Erica Glynn, Steven McGregor, Danielle MacLean, Warwick Thornton, Rachel Perkins, and many others, who continue to collaborate.